-During the IEEE 802.16 Working Group’s Session #79, of 14-17 May, the Study Group reviewed multiple input contributions, including a proposal to initiate and lead the development of a PAR on a new Open Mobile Network Interface (OMNI) Layer as the basis of an IEEE 802 heterogeneous network.
+During the IEEE 802.16 Working Group’s Session #79, of 14-17 May, the Study Group reviewed multiple input contributions, including a proposal to initiate and lead the development of a PAR on a new Open Mobile Network Interface (OMNI) as the basis of an IEEE 802 heterogeneous network.
 Input documents, along with Study Group output documents, are available at <http://docii.wirelessman.org>.

-In advance of the Study Group’s next meeting, during the IEEE 802.16 Working Group’s Session #79 of 16-19 July, the Study Group is issuing this Call for Contributions requesting further views on the Open Mobile Network Interface (OMNI) Layer and an IEEE 802 heterogeneous network specification.
+In advance of the Study Group’s next meeting, during the IEEE 802.16 Working Group’s Session #79 of 16-19 July, the Study Group is issuing this Call for Contributions requesting further views on the Open Mobile Network Interface (OMNI) and an IEEE 802 heterogeneous network specification.
 In particular, the Study Group seeks inputs on the following topics:

-(1) Comments on the OMNI Layer proposal reviewed at Session #79.
+(1) Comments on the OMNI proposal reviewed at Session #79.

-(2) Proposals regarding the architecture of the OMNI Layer as it might be developed within IEEE 802.
+(2) Proposals regarding the architecture of the OMNI as it might be developed within IEEE 802.

-(3) Proposals regarding the specific functionality to be provided by the OMNI Layer.
+(3) Proposals regarding the specific functionality to be provided by the OMNI.

-(4) Proposals regarding the utility of the OMNI Layer and comparisons to alternative network approaches.
+(4) Proposals regarding the utility of the OMNI and comparisons to alternative network approaches.

-(5) Proposals regarding the organizational approach within IEEE 802 to the development of an OMNI Layer standard with the appropriate engagement of the relevant Working Groups.
+(5) Proposals regarding the organizational approach within IEEE 802 to the development of an OMNI standard with the appropriate engagement of the relevant Working Groups.

 (6) Proposals toward the draft PAR and Five Criteria Statement.